qvantel/orcd-frontend/grafana-gauge-panel/README.md

 - server->disk->usage
 - server->disk->total - Will represent maximum value of gauge.

-When only 1 metric is defined the gauge will automatically set the value 100 as it's maximum value.
+When only one metric is defined the gauge will automatically set the value 100 as it's maximum value.
 This is used when displaying CPU usage where the maximum value of a CPU is 100%.

 ## Installation